syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 website-sample   26m
 ```

-With this already in your cluster, when you start up your controller again it will reconcile immediately.
-During reconciliation the controller will try to create a deployment as you have defined.
+With this already in your cluster, when you start up your operator again it will reconcile immediately.
+During reconciliation the operator will try to create a deployment as you have defined.

-To see this, go to the `Run Shell` tab and start the controller again with:
+To see this, go to the `Run Shell` tab and start the operator again with:
 ```
 make run
 ```